 where $A = \sum{j=1}^{N} A_j$ measures the industry's total access or lobbying time when the N largest firms lobby, and where $A_j \ge 0$, p'(A) > 0 and p''(A) < 0.
-The more total time all the industry's
+The more total time all the industry's CEOs spend on informing, discussing, and pressuring legislators, the larger the gap between domestic and world price.18

-12 With regard to the compensation for the 'services' that the CEO provides, we implicitly assume that she receives the entire profit earned by the firm, if she is its owner and if she is an employee, then she receives a fixed percentage of the profit.
+16 By not making room for additional management-staff, we are able to circumvent inherent 'principal-agent issues'.
+Further, with regard to the compensation for the 'services' that the CEO provides, we implicitly assume that she receives the entire profit earned by the firm, if she is its owner and if she is an employee, then she receives a fixed percentage of the profit.